An integral role

 Five years of winning prizes in national structural design competitions against other universities are further testimony to the strength of the teaching team.
 Everyone teaching is also active in research or consultancy work, which together with input from visiting industrial experts keeps the course fresh and interesting.

 As a BEng programme, this course encourages you to acquire a deeper understanding of the essential facts, concepts, theories, and principles of civil engineering and the science and mathematics which underpin it.
-Many recruiters will look favorably on BEng graduates for this reason.
+Many recruiters will look favourably on BEng graduates for this reason.

 As a Built Environment and Architecture student, you will be allocated a named tutor during your first three weeks at LSBU.
 The role of your tutor is to be your primary contact for academic and professional development support.